What we do

 The Society speaks in testimony and counsel to governing bodies and leaders on issues of global concern, such as the protection of whales, fisheries, coral reefs and other habitats.
 In 1990, the Society launched a petition drive to protect Antarctica, the last vast pristine expanse on Earth, as a natural reserve dedicated to peace and science; it was at the forefront of efforts that culminated in the international protocol, which guarantees the prohibition of mineral activities for at least fifty years and implements a number of environmental protection measures.

 The Society believes that only an informed and educated public can make the decisions necessary to protect and manage the world's natural resources.
-Education efforts directed toward members, classrooms and the general population include membership publications Calypso Log and Cousteau Kids, individual information packets on a variety of environmental subjects, statements on developing issues, participation in special events and the innovative Cousteau in the Classroom program, to date reaching over 111,000 students in more than 2,200 classrooms.
+Education efforts directed toward members, classrooms and the general population include membership publications Cousteau Kids, individual information packets on a variety of environmental subjects, statements on developing issues, participation in special events and the innovative program Agente Cousteau in Brazil.
 The Cousteau Society is also working to expand its presence on the Internet to make its 30 years of informative material more readily available to a global audience.